Ralph Abraham (politician): Gubernatorial campaign

 On December 6, 2018, Abraham declared his candidacy for governor of Louisiana in the 2019 Louisiana gubernatorial election.
 He placed third, behind fellow Republican Eddie Rispone and Democratic incumbent John Bel Edwards, failing to advance to the runoff required under Louisiana law as no candidate received a majority in the primary.

 Political positions

-Agriculture

-In March 2017, Abraham visited with about 70 farmers from the Louisiana Farm Bureau Federation, an agricultural lobby.
-He told them, "Food security is national security.
-Agriculture is at the forefront of the fight because any interruption in the food supply or a compromise in its safety goes right to the heart of the nation."
-Marty Wooldridge, a cattleman from Caddo Parish, said that Abraham's slogan "Food security is national security" should be incorporated into the Farm Bureau's slogan.
-Louisiana's only member on the House Agriculture Committee, Abraham saw his job in part as "educating members whose districts might be deeply metropolitan and who have no perspective on the importance of agriculture."
-In 2018, he was named to the conference committee for the 2018 Farm Bill.
-The conference committee resolves differences in the House and the Senate versions of the Farm Bill.

-Health care
+Health care and public health

 Abraham believes the Affordable Care Act should be repealed.
 He opposes the expansion of Medicaid.

+On the topic of COVID-19, Abraham has said that masking, lockdowns and vaccination requirements "were practically ineffective."
+He said that the adverse effects of COVID vaccines were "suppressed", that "we don't know" whether recipients of COVID vaccines can safely donate blood, and suggested that COVID vaccines may be linked to miscarriages.

+As Surgeon General of Louisiana, Abraham issued a directive in February 2025 instructing Louisiana state workers to end long-standing mass vaccination clinics and stop promoting seasonal vaccines.